 Cass Visual Communication

-Graphic Design BA, Illustration and Animation BA and Design for Publishing BA employ leading experts in the field to provide students with the right skills and attributes to enter the industry with confidence.
-Students learn the very foundations of their specialist subject areas through specialist core skills and they develop a culture of thinking through making, in order to understand how best to apply their skills in industry contexts.
-Interdisciplinary collaboration and thinking is also part of the learning experience, providing opportunity for students to experience and mirror the latest developments in industry practice across the sector.
-We provide opportunities for students to apply for paid commissioned work on in-house design and illustration projects and for external clients, students may also undertake an internship as part of their work-related learning.
+Graphic Design BA, Illustration and Animation BA and Design for Publishing BA employ leading experts in the field to provide you with the right skills and attributes to enter the industry with confidence.
+You'll learn the very foundations of your specialist subject areas through specialist core skills and develop a culture of thinking through making, in order to understand how best to apply your skills in industry contexts.
+Interdisciplinary collaboration and thinking is also part of the learning experience, providing opportunities for you to experience and mirror the latest developments in industry practice across the sector.
+We provide opportunities for you to apply for paid commissioned work on in-house design and illustration projects and for external clients.
+You can also undertake an internship as part of your work-related learning.
 The Visual Communication cluster has designers and illustrators in residence, both our alumni and industry professionals creating a culture where students, staff and industry create a dynamic community of practice and studio working culture.

-We focus on understanding, reaching and connecting with audiences through visual communication, working to briefs through work related learning.
+We focus on understanding, reaching and connecting with audiences through visual communication, working to briefs through work-related learning.
 Through our Hothouse initiative, we connect with leaders in the field to offer the latest insights and mentoring in relation to our three courses.
-Students learn to think creatively and strategically, and leave with the ability to create work and fully understand the process of planning, creating, costing, producing and presenting work to clients and audiences across a broad range of outputs.
-Our graduates may become freelance illustrators, graphic designers and typographers working in publishing, print or editorial; or they may find opportunities working as digital designers and illustrators exploring immersive experience design and experiential design.
-We have developed collaborative working and teaching with our Enterprise Unit ‘Accelerator’ and our students are crowdfunding and testing fantastic design-related projects that are put into production.
-We present opportunities for students to extend the potential of their skillset, so they are prepared for the fluid expectations of an ever-changing industry.
+You'll learn to think creatively and strategically, and leave with the ability to create work and fully understand the process of planning, creating, costing, producing and presenting work to clients and audiences across a broad range of outputs.
+Our graduates may become freelance illustrators, graphic designers and typographers working in publishing, print or editorial; or may find opportunities working as digital designers and illustrators exploring immersive experience design and experiential design.
+We have developed collaborative working and teaching with our Enterprise Unit Accelerator and our students are crowdfunding and testing fantastic design-related projects that are put into production.
+We present opportunities for you to extend the potential of your skillset, so you are prepared for the fluid expectations of an ever-changing industry.

 Follow Hothouse on Twitter: @thecasshothouse